juristr/juristr.github.com/content/blog/commons-chunk-and-lazy-loading-in-angular.md

 }
 ```

-**Be careful though, this means that shared code is duplicated throughout the lazy-loaded JS files.
-Hence choose wisely based on your situation**
+**Be careful though,** this means that shared code is duplicated throughout the lazy-loaded JS files.
+Hence choose wisely based on your situation.